NVIDIA/NeMo-Framework-Launcher/README.md

 2. We highly recommend users to use the same precision (i.e. `trainer.precision`) for evaluation as was used during training.
 3. The `generate_images` sub-stage involves a multi-node run, whereas the other stages utilize only a single GPU.
-4. The evaluation process needs a pretrained inception network and clip model to evaluate the image quality.
+4. To evaluate the quality of generated images, a pretrained Inception network and CLIP model are necessary.
 We list below the recommended ckpt sources.
 Please note that the scripts that NVIDIA provides are optional to use and will download models that are based on public data which may contain copyrighted material.
 Consult your legal department before using these scripts.

 | model | link | download by script |